slimandslam/schwab-client-js/docs/SchwabConfig.md

 ### API Rate Limits

 You can adjust the rate limit for orders which is listed as `Order Limit` in Figure 2.
 You can set this to a maximum of 120 orders per minute and it's not clear why you'd want any value other than the maximum of 120.
-The overall rate limit for the Schwab API is 120 API calls per minute.
+Regardless of the number you put here, the overall rate limit for the Schwab API is 120 API calls per minute.
 When you exceed the rate limit, calls should return the HTTP 429 response **"Rate Limit Exceeded"**

 ![Modify A Schwab App](images/OrderLimit.jpg)